cambyse/trajectory_tree_tamp/README.md

   <img src="doc/franka_init.png" alt="Image 2" width="300">
 </div>

-For a straightforward installation that works seamlessly on most Ubuntu systems (20.04 and later) and macOS, we recommend using the Dockerized setup.
+For a straightforward installation that works seamlessly on most Ubuntu systems (20.04 and later) and MacOS, we recommend using the Dockerized setup.
+It might however lead to a slighty less fluid vizualization due to the lesser graphic performance inside Docker.

 Alternatively, a native system installation is possible but may require additional steps to have all correct dependencies necessary to compile the examples.